chihoxtra/dqn_unity_navigation/README.md

   - Values 1-5 - (1 or 0) - ray segments in increasing distance from the agent presence of a banana
   - Value 6 - Angular rotation of the ray from it starting point
 <P>
 Given this information, the agent has to learn how to best select actions.
-Four discrete actions are available, corresponding to:
+Four discrete actions are available, corresponding to:<br>
 * 0 - move forward.
 * 1 - move backward.
 * 2 - turn left.